Last updated on .

 Remains of the Hippodrome

-During restoration work on the building from October 2012 to October 2014, excavations unearthed vaulted ruins belonging to tiers on the west side of the Byzantine Hippodrome.
-They became part of the museum’s exhibition space.
+During restoration from October 2012 to October 2014, excavations uncovered vaulted ruins from the tiers on the west side of the Byzantine Hippodrome.
+These ruins have since been incorporated into the museum’s exhibition space.

 Section of the Hippodrome at the Museum of Turkish and Islamic Arts in Istanbul, Turkey